 The first time I cut myself, I fit the stereotype exactly.
 I was thirteen years old, wearing raver pants that I’d purchased from Hot Topic, and some kind of band tee or maybe a black fitted wife beater with a glittery silver razor blade printed across my barely-there chest.
 I did it because my friends did it.
 I did it because I thought it somehow made me cooler, more like dead-by-27 Kurt Cobain, whom I idolized.
 The first time I cut myself, I barely broke the skin.
 I used a new razor, from a pack I’d lifted from Freddies, and winced as a I scratched it against my arm.
 I didn’t much like the sting of it, but I did like the cherry red blood, and the marks it left on my arms.
 When I compared them to my friends, theirs were thicker and deeper, and the scars far darker than mine.
 One of them called me a poser.
 I moved on to self-harming through drug use, and took to that much more keenly.

 I didn’t think about cutting again for years.
 Drugs were my favorite form of self-destruction.
 They obliterated my mind and personality, they counted as hurting the body I loathed for not looking the way I wanted it to, and they felt wonderful.
 Plus, they made for some really great stories.
-Eventually, I got clean, but I started using again after I developed PTSD.
+Eventually, I got sober, but I started using again after I developed PTSD.
 Then, drugs took on a new purpose.
 They were no longer a form of recreation, or a passive way of a hurting myself.
 Drugs became a method for hiding from my traumatic memories.
 A coping mechanism, albeit a bad one.
 But they weren’t enough.
 I ended up cutting, heavily, and I did it for two primary reasons:

 Drugs masked a lot of my PTSD symptoms, but one symptom they made worse was my dissociation.
 Dissociation is a coping mechanism on its own, one which our bodies perform for us once we’ve reached the limit of what we can endure, but living in a constant or near-constant state of dissociation is unhealthy.